 What Is Truck Platooning?

-Truck platooning is the idea of trucks following closely behind each other while driving down the freeway.
-The goal of platooning is for the lead truck to take on the bulk of the headwind that sweeps down the highway.
-The vehicles following behind the head truck will have the benefit of not working as hard to propel themselves across thousands of miles of American soil.
-For this to be cost-effective, the following trucks must be 20 to 30 feet behind each other.
-To put this in perspective, the typical “safe” distance between two cars traveling 60 mph should be 88 feet; for trucks, a safe traveling distance might be twice that amount.
-However, truck platooning would tremendously cut that distance down.
+The concept of truck platooning involves multiple trucks following closely behind each other while driving down the highway or freeway.
+The goal is for the lead truck to take on the bulk of the headwind that sweeps down the highway.
+As a result, the vehicles following behind the lead truck would have the benefit of not having to work as hard to propel themselves across thousands of miles of American soil.

 How Does Truck Platooning Work?